-3. Agencies should consider, in appropriate rulemakings, using social media tools to raise the visibility of rulemakings.
-When an agency sponsors a social media discussion of a rulemaking, it should provide clear notice to participants as to whether and how it will use the discussion in the rulemaking proceeding.
+- (a) The facilitator may summarize the social media discussion and file the summary in the rulemaking docket. - (b) When an agency sponsors a social media discussion of a rulemaking, it should provide clear notice to participants as to whether and how it will use the discussion in the rulemaking proceeding.

-93 Making Comment Policies Easy to Locate

-94

-95 4.
-Agencies should display or link to their comment policies in prominent or multiple

-96 locations on their websites.

-97

-98 Improving Access to Agency Websites
+Improving Access to Agency Websites

-99

-100 5.
-Agencies should strive further to improve the accessibility of their websites to members

-101 of the public.
+4. Agencies should strive further to improve the accessibility of their websites to all members of the public.

-102

-103 6.
-Agencies should take steps to improve access for persons who have faced barriers to

-104 effectively participating in rulemaking in the past, including non-English speakers, users of low-
+5.-Agencies should take steps to improve access for persons who do not speak have faced barriers to effectively participating in rulemaking in the past, including non-English as a primary language.

-105 bandwidth Internet connections, and individuals with disabilities.

-106
+- (a) While agencies need not translate their entire websites into other languages, they should provide translationsspeakers, users of vital information.
+More agencies should provide a scaled down version of their website in other languages. - (b) Agencies should provide translations of materials into appropriate languages for specific rulemakings that can be anticipated to have disproportionate effects upon or elicit a substantial interest by individuals with limited English proficiency.

+6. Agencies should take steps to improve access to their websites by members of the public using-low-bandwidth Internet connections by providing a text-only option.

+7.5.
+Agencies should ensure Section 508 compliance, and make their websites accessible to those with disabilities the disabled.

+Making Rulemaking Comment Policies Easy to Locate

+8.6.
+Agencies should display their rulemaking comment policies in accessibleprominent locations on their websites or provide links to the comment policy in multiple, accessible locations, especially on webpagesweb pages that elicit comments from the public.

-107 Ensuring Access to Archived Rulemaking Material
+Ensuring Access to Archived Rulemaking Material

-108

-109 7.
-Agencies should develop systematic protocols to enable the online storage and retrieval

-110 of materials from completed rulemakings.
+9.7.
+Agencies should develop systematic protocols for to enable the online storage and retrieval of old material online materials from completed rulemakings.

-111

-112 Evaluating Website Accessibility on an Ongoing Basis
+Evaluating Website Accessibility on an Ongoing Basis

-113

-114 8.
-Agencies should periodically evaluate their use of the Internet in rulemaking and should

-115 continue to innovate and experiment with new and cost-effective ways to engage the public in

-116 rulemaking via the Internet.
+10-8.
+Agencies should conduct ongoing evaluations of periodically evaluate their use of the Internet against the goals of e-in rulemaking and should continue to innovate and experiment with new and cost-effective ways to engage the public in rulemaking via the Internet.